History of the Seattle Mariners: 1977–1990: Debut and winning struggles

 That year, star pitcher Diego Seguí, in his last major league season, became the only player to play for both the Pilots and the Mariners.
-The Mariners finished with a 64–98 record, good for a sixth place finish in the AL West, echoing the record the 1969 Pilots once held; however, the team narrowly avoided last place by half a game.
-In 1979, Seattle hosted the 50th Major League Baseball All-Star Game.
-After the 1981 season, the Mariners were sold to California businessman and future U.S. Ambassador to Spain George Argyros.
+The Mariners finished with a 64–98 record, good for a sixth-place finish in the AL West, echoing the record the 1969 Pilots once held; however, the team narrowly avoided last place by half a game.
+In 1979, Seattle hosted the 50th MLB All-Star Game at the Kingdome.
+Prior to the 1981 season, the Mariners were sold to southern California businessman (and future ambassador to Spain) George Argyros for an estimated $12.5 million.
+The sale of the team, which needed the approval of 10 of 14 owners of American League teams, received a unanimous vote of consent on January 29.

 Despite having stars such as Hall of Fame pitcher Gaylord Perry (nicknamed the "Ancient Mariner"), American League Rookie of the Year Alvin Davis, two-time All-Star and three-time Gold Glove winner Harold Reynolds, three-time American League strikeout leader Mark Langston, and shortstop and team captain Spike Owen on their rosters, the Mariners teams of the late 1970s and the entirety of the 1980s were characterized by perennial non-achievement, gaining a reputation for poor performances, low attendance, and losing records.
-Moreover, the team's ownership again changed hands after the season, as Argyros sold the club to a group headed by Indianapolis communications magnate Jeff Smulyan.
-However, the rookie season of center fielder Ken Griffey Jr., acquired with the first overall pick of the amateur draft, gave fans hope that a change of fortunes might be on the horizon.
-The Mariners finished with a losing record in 1990 to start off the decade.
-The Mariners did have their moments that year like Randy Johnson's first no-hitter on June 2, and on September 14, Ken Griffey Sr. and Ken Griffey Jr. hit back-to-back home runs, becoming the first father-and-son duo to hit home runs in the same game.
+Moreover, the team's ownership again changed hands in August 1989, as Argyros sold the club to a group headed by Indianapolis communications magnate Jeff Smulyan for $76 million.
+However, the 1989 rookie season of center fielder Ken Griffey Jr., acquired with the first overall pick of the 1987 amateur draft, gave fans hope that a change of fortunes might be on the horizon.
+The Mariners finished with a losing record in 1990, but did have their moments that year with Randy Johnson's first no-hitter on June 2, and on September 14, Ken Griffey Sr. and Ken Griffey Jr. hit back-to-back home runs, becoming the first father-and-son duo to hit home runs in the same game.